 CBL’s free evaluation of the hard drive revealed that data should be recoverable.
 While CBL technicians could not confirm whether the spilt water was the cause of data loss, upon opening the drive they discovered there was physical damage to it.
 They would need to replace the spindle motor, read/write heads and pay special attention to the damaged platter surface if they were to successfully salvage Corey’s target data.
 At the top of her list of desired data and highest priority were her photographs.
 As her father explained, “Corey’s photos captured memories and scenes that are priceless to her.
 Her Outlook files, her documents, and some assignments were lower priority, but desirable.”

-Much to Corey’s delight, 662 photos (1.3 GB) were recovered by CBL’s technicians that she had taken during September, October, and November of 2007.
+Much to Corey’s delight, 662 photos (1.3 GB) were recovered by CBL’s technicians that she had taken during September, October, and November.
 The captured memories of her travel abroad are now available for Corey to share with friends and family.